krollobrocket/cision-block/readme.txt

 4. Ticker module.
 Available in the *Pro* version.
 5. Subscription module.
 Available in the *Pro* version.
 6. Shareholder module.
 Available in the *Pro* version.
+7. Insider module.
+Available in the *Pro* version.

 == Changelog ==